CownowAn/CownowAn.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   # - Geometric Deep Learning
-  - Generative Models / (M)LLMs
+  - Reasoning-Centric (M)LLMs
+  - Search-Augmented Intelligence
-  - Optimization & Search Algorithm
+  - Efficient Learning and Optimization
-  - AutoML / Meta-learning
+  - Robust Multimodal Generalization

 # Education to show in About widget
 education: